bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 1.md

 ## [[Rayvian]]

-In front of you, Rayvian, a campfire crackles, but its warmth offers you no comfort from the damp air.
+In front of you, [[Rayvian]], a campfire crackles, but its warmth offers you no comfort from the damp air.
 The **[[Witherwild]]** has become a force of constant, aggressive growth.
 Its monstrous flora chokes the land, twisting around everything in its path.
 You are not a soldier fighting for a cause anymore.
 You are a shield, a bulwark of stone against a world gone mad.

 In this moment, your shield is needed.
 A massive vine, thick as a tree trunk and moving with a slow, predatory will of its own, is coiling around something precious.
 You stand between the encroaching verdance and your charge, your body a wall of iron and muscle, your blade sharp and ready.
 This is not a grand battle.
 It is a quiet, deliberate stand.

-**What is the vine coiling around, and why is it so important to you to save it?** (This is someone young who just went out and got lost, and Rayvian encountered them wandering. )
+**What is the vine coiling around, and why is it so important to you to save it?** (This is someone young who just went out and got lost, and [[Rayvian]] encountered them wandering. )

 You drive your blade into the fibrous plant.
 Sap bursts from it, thick and syrupy, as the vine thrashes like a wounded beast.
 You press on, your focus absolute, but then it comes.
 Not a whisper on the wind, but a piercingly clear sound that cuts through the silence—a single, perfect note of pure, unadulterated song.
 This clear note has found it's way into your mind for months, reminding you of a turning point in your life.
 It is not mournful.
 It is not sad.
 It is a sound  untouched **purity**.
 This ghostly harmony begins to wrap around you like a second, cold skin.
 You look down on your once polished golden armor that you no longer care to shine and your unshakeable certainty, is a crushing weight.
 A voice whispers within your mind, "You cannot undo what you have done.
 Your heroism is a lie."